soundpress/RulesOfNYC/docs/c47/index.rst

-   (2) A program participant contribution of thirty percent of the household's total gross income at the time of certification or renewal, plus the amount of any increases in the rent permitted under paragraph (2) of subdivision (l) of section 7-09 of this chapter that are above the household's allowable rent as determined pursuant to paragraph (1) of this subdivision, shall be paid by the household directly to the landlord each month.
+   (2) A program participant contribution of thirty percent of the household's total gross income at the time of certification or renewal, plus the amount of any increases in the rent permitted under paragraph (2) of subdivision (l) of 68 RCNY § 7-09 that are above the household's allowable rent as determined pursuant to paragraph (1) of this subdivision, shall be paid by the household directly to the landlord each month.
 Such payments will be deducted from the monthly rent to determine the monthly rental assistance amount.
 HRA shall pay the monthly rental assistance amount directly to the landlord each month for so long as the program participant's household remains eligible and funding for the program remains available, except that HRA may in its discretion pay one year of rental assistance payments in advance to a landlord who has entered into a lease with a program participant for a unit that was used as DHS shelter immediately prior to lease signing.

 (b) LINC III Rental Assistance Program.